-As alluded to by the Lithuanian president, Article 24 of the General Agreement on Tariffs and Trade (GATT), the WTO’s founding accord, is fast emerging as the EU’s saviour.
+As alluded to by the Lithuanian president, Article XIV of the General Agreement on Tariffs and Trade (GATT), the WTO’s founding accord, is fast emerging as the EU’s saviour.
 The continent benefits from a £94bn surplus with the UK.
-British exports only account for 63% of EU imports.
+British exports only account for 63% of the volume of imports from the EU.
 More importantly, Europe is on the verge of a downturn, it can ill-afford reduced access to vital markets like Britain’s.
 The post-Euro-crisis catch-up of 2017 that had Remainers smugly claiming Europe would rocket past our feeble economy forevermore is now a distant memory.

 Germany, which sells twice as much to Britain as the UK purchases in return, is facing a slump predominantly triggered by a drop in demand from China.
 China is Germany’s fifth biggest export partner.
 The UK is the third largest, only narrowly behind France, which is in even worse shape.
 The French economy only grew 0.1% in the last quarter of 2018.
 The Continent badly needs some kind of arrangement with Britain.

 At the last minute, the twenty-seven nations left behind will need to pin down the array of reciprocally-based offers of residency to British citizens living throughout the EU, a proposal already made by Theresa May herself.
 Bundled together with these and other side deals over controlled goods like livestock, pharmaceuticals and firearms should be an Article XXIV interim agreement to retain tariffs at 0% until a superior deal is struck over the following years.